Taylor Walls Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.74).
+- The Mariners have the second-ranked team ERA among all league pitching staffs (3.76).

-- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Mariners allow the eighth-fewest home runs in baseball (158 total, 1.1 per game).

-- The righty's most recent time out was on Monday against the Cincinnati Reds, when he threw five innings, surrendering five earned runs while allowing four hits.
+- The righty's last time out was on Tuesday against the Cincinnati Reds, when he went five innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.